Bloomberg-Beta/Manual/3 - Criteria for investing.md

 *Can bias us for or against investing*
 ##### Founder(s) and team
 + [Focused](https://also.roybahat.com/lies-we-tell-ourselves-about-focus-75e59e88072d)
-+ Combination of human / inhuman, presence of cognitive distortions of founders
++ Combination of human / inhuman, presence of cognitive distortions of founders; reaction to intense pressure or strong criticism?
-+ Spends only when necessary, miserly with capital until the returns are clear
++ Miserly with capital until the returns are clear
-+ Reaction to intense pressure or strong criticism?
++ Fundraising savvy (which can make later capital more or less expensive)
 + Differentiated value proposition for talent (e.g., only place to work on a problem, unique founder who is a reason to join the team)
 + Diverse founding team
 + If business shows early signs of success, can founders go the distance?